 We will place a thin tube called an intravenous (IV) line into a vein in your arm.
-You will be given a small dose of radioactive tracer through this IV.
-This tracer collects in your liver and gallbladder and gives off gamma rays.
-As the gamma camera detects the rays, it creates pictures and takes measurements of your liver and gallbladder.
+We will give you a small dose of tracer through this IV.
+The tracer collects in your liver and gallbladder and gives off gamma rays.

+A gamma camera detects the rays and sends images to a computer.
+The computer creates pictures of your liver and gallbladder.